Let's talk about Imposter Syndrome

 However, you are not comparing apples with apples - well, not fairly anyway.
 You are comparing the cut open core of your apple with their full, juicy, super shined up apple, that is ready for displaying.

-If you are feel like an impostor, it can manifest in many ways but some of the common signs are:
+If you are feel like an imposter, it can manifest in many ways but some of the common signs are:

 This is one I totally relate to, where you put in more and more hours and risk burnout as you want to do a great job and instead of working smarter, or accepting you are doing a great job already, you just feel you need to work harder to prove yourself.

 For example, saying your degree was from a lower ranked university that anyone could have got into, or that no-one else applied for the job which is why you got it.
 You dismiss your achievements, but by undermining yourself you are cementing those feelings that you are an imposter because you haven’t internalised the achievement and value of this.